mamun001/interview_questions/unix_interview_questions_for_junior_devops_engineer.md

 ##

-    14. What is a thread and why do we need it?
+#### 14. What is a thread and why do we need it?

+         Answer:
+           Way back when all processes were single-threaded.
+What this means is that a process would run "one thing" at a time and until the CPU was done with computation, it would just have to wait for next instruction (task).
+This made "processing" slow.
+But later, machines came with multiple CPUs (sometimes called "cores").
+Then, it was possible for processes to execute multiple tasks all at once.
+This is called MULTI-THREADING.
+This made parallel processing possible.
+This made processing much faster.

+           Although, this is NOT a Unix-only concept, it is an important concept to know.

+           By the way, there is a command called "strace" that lets your track all the threads on a SINGLE process running on your Unix VM.

+##

-    15. How do you troubleshoot a network problem (e.g. your host cannot reach mysql server)?
+#### 15. How do you troubleshoot a network problem (e.g. your host cannot reach mysql server)?
 This comes up all the time!

+         Answer:
+           This is where understanding the OSI layers is so important.
+           Let's say your VM is called A, and the mysql server is called B.

+           OSI Layer 1-3:  Can you ping B from A?
+If not, you have to troubleshoot Layers 1-3 (e.g. physical cable, routing etc.)
+           OSI Layer 4: Can you telnet (or nc) to port 3306 of server B?
+If not, check that server B has mysql running and is allowing port 3306 to be open.
+           OSI Layer 4: Firewall: Is there any firewall rule blocking your traffic?

+##

-    16. What is quick way to see what busy your Unix Machine is?
+#### 16. What is quick way to see what busy your Unix Machine is?

+         Answer:
+           There are a few commands that can help you with this.
-        w, uptime, top
+           For example: w, uptime, top

-    17. Your machine is slow.
+#### 17. Your machine is slow.
 How to troubleshoot this?
 This comes up all the time!

+     Answer:
+       Generally , there are 4 major factors that can make a server slow:
+        a.
+CPU usage
+        b.
+Memory (RAM) usage
+        c.
+DISK I/O too heavy
+        d.
+Some kind of network hit or DDOS attack forcing overload of one or more of the 3 factors.

+      For CPU, you can use "top" command.
+      For Memory, you can also use "top" command.
+      For Disk I/O, you can use vmstat or iostat commands For DDOS atatck, you can use "netstat" command to see how many connections are hitting your Unix VM.

+##

-    18. 3 steps of TCP handshake?
+####    18. 3 steps of TCP handshake?

     19. TCP vs UDP.
 This comes up all the time?